Location-Based Services: Google Maps API Alternatives

 The Search API.
 It's pretty cut and dry: the product is focused on finding a specific location (address, a certain place, etc. - see our description of direct and reverse geocoding below).

 The Maps API.
 The situation is very clear too, and the purpose of the service is obvious.
-With the Maps API, the user can take advantage of static or dynamic maps (and they're quite accurate and precision, according to the creators of TomTom).
+With the Maps API, the user can take advantage of static or dynamic maps (and they're quite accurate and precise, according to the creators of TomTom).

 The Routing API.
 Using this mobile & web mapping service, one is able to easily plan and build his route.
 The user will receive the most accurate data based on traffic and other similar conditions and oriented to different modes of travel: by car, on foot, by public conveyances, etc.